stefanos1316/validateLinks/README.md

 When adding your repo for online analysis, we are creating a clone of it and by using travis we are analyzing and reporting.
 An additional feature of the first approach is the crontab interval a user can set to perform analysis in specific intervals.

-# Contributions and use Repos
+# Contributions and used Repositories

 * [Bash-spinner](https://github.com/tlatsas/bash-spinner)